 One of the best ways to see the Amsterdam canals is from the water.
 There’s something unique about riding on a boat in Amsterdam that’s unlike anywhere else in the world.

 Canal cruises are a great way to get an overview of the city and learn about its history.
-There are many different companies that offer canal cruises, and prices vary depending on the length of the tour and whether or not you want to include a guide.
+Many companies offer canal cruises, and prices vary depending on the tour length and whether or not you want to include a guide.

 See Related: Fun & Best Things to Do in Amsterdam, Netherlands